 Smoky and sweet with a spicy kick, the Mezcal Mule is a surprisingly refreshing treat.

 With a simple combination of ingredients, the Moscow Mule lends itself to varied interpretations.
-Said to have been created in New York City in the 1940s, although some claim Los Angeles, the classic cocktail was supposedly invented out of necessity by a bartender that had a load of overstock items in his basement.
-Desperate to thin out his stock of vodka and ginger beer, the resourceful barkeep combined the two along with lime juice.
+Said to have been created in Los Angeles in the 1940s, the classic cocktail was supposedly invented out of necessity by a bartender who had a load of overstock items in his basement.
+Desperate to thin out his surplus of vodka and ginger beer, the resourceful barkeep combined the two along with lime juice.
 The Moscow Mule was born, and chances are you’ve had a few while out and about with friends.

 The Mezcal Mule, a variation on the original, isn’t just a simple matter of swapping the base spirit.
 The spicy and flavor-rich smokiness of mezcal indeed turns this Mule into an entirely different beast, but the differences don’t stop there.
 Invented in the 21st century by celebrated bartender Jim Meehan, this version wasn’t the first attempt at creating a different take on the classic, but it is arguably one of the best.
-Meehan not only swapped the vodka for mezcal, but went even further with the southwestern-flavor notes and tastes.
-Agave and passionfruit puree add even more sweetness and bite to an already robust mixture.
+Meehan not only swapped the vodka for mezcal, but went even further with the southwestern flavor notes.
+Agave and passionfruit purée add even more sweetness and bite to an already robust mixture.

 You can make the simplest version of this cocktail by merely using the mezcal, and it would easily have its own identity.
 The adventurer in you probably doesn’t want to miss out on the other flavors that add such a special flair to the Mezcal Mule, so don’t deprive yourself.
 And remember, have fun while making and drinking your next treat.
 You’ve earned it.